In This Article

 Glassmaking is a fine art practiced by millions all over the world.
 This museum is a dedication to the hardworking people who create everything from art to more practical items out of glass.

-Visitors can see the experts make glass pieces and learn how the process works.
+You can see the experts make glass pieces and learn how the process works.
 The exhibits feature incredible glass pieces from all over the world that are tiny, large, and even huge.

 There is a special kid’s section that has glass pieces that depict famous characters and other child favorites.

 The entire museum is filled with the knowledge of glassmaking and how it evolved throughout the world.
 The Corning Museum of Glass is around 3 hours and 15 minutes away from Albany.
+Since Corning has so much to offer, consider spending a night.

 One Museum Way - Corning, NY 14830, Phone: 800-732-6845 or 607-937-5371